omoniyidamilola/Walmart-Sales-Performance-Analysis/README.md

 ### Exploratory Data Analysis (EDA)

-Perform EDA to answer the project’s key questions and objectives Usin SQL.
+Perform EDA to answer the project’s key questions and objectives Using SQL.

 ## Conclusion